abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dgn72.png)

-   Run the below mentioned command in the terminal.
+   Run the below-mentioned command in the terminal.
 Make sure to replace your_github_repository-url with the value you copied in step 11 and Unique-ID in step 12.

    **Note:** This step is done to Initialize the folder as a git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files repository created in Step 1.